 This takes the project and breaks it into parts, so that we can make estimates for the major areas of the project, often with contingency for each.

 This is a form of top-down estimating and is often a source for expert judgment.
-If we know that it takes 15 minutes to lay 10 ricks, or that we can lay 43 bricks an hour, then we have the basis for estimating how long it will take a wall with a fixed number of bricks per square metre.
+If we know that it takes 15 minutes to lay 10 bricks, or that we can lay 43 bricks an hour, then we have the basis for estimating how long it will take a wall with a fixed number of bricks per square metre.

 This approach has other names: Comparative Estimating or Analogous Estimating.
 It uses knowledge of past projects to inform your estimates of the current one.
 It is another example of applying experience, but here we access real data rather than tacit knowledge.
 A big part of the skill here is to find suitable reference sources.
 It’s also important to include unplanned events from those projects into your estimates; otherwise, you’ll simply repeat the original estimating errors.
 Finally, a large enough sample will give you valid statistics.
 A single analogous project is interesting but far from rigorous.